DrCuis/Technical/Morphic/LayoutUsage.md

 Each submorph of a LayoutMorph may have an optional LayoutSpec which the submorph uses to indicate how it wants to be arranged.

-Options include treating Morph's width and height as fixed or proportional to the LayoutMorph's extent.
+Options include treating a Morph's width and height as fixed or proportional to the LayoutMorph's extent.

 A LayoutSpec may also indicate a weighting perpendicular to the Layout Axis.
 This is the LayoutSpec's offAxisEdgeWeight.